-Edward C. Nolan is a master teacher with the UTeach program at Towson University in Towson, Maryland, supporting undergraduate students seeking secondary mathematics and science education degrees.
+Edward C. Nolan is currently an assistant professor of education at Moravian University in Bethlehem, Pennsylvania, teaching courses to understand the middle level learner; mathematics methods courses for early childhood, middle level, and secondary mathematics; and supporting field placements in education across the grades.
 He has 19 years of classroom teaching experience in both middle and high schools and was department chair for 15 years.
-He was also the director of mathematics, preK to grade 12, for Montgomery County Public Schools in Maryland for five years.
-His research interests lie in supporting preservice and in-service teachers to make sense of mathematics for teaching through what they notice and how they respond to it.
+He was also the director of mathematics, PreK to grade 12, for Montgomery County Public Schools in Maryland for five years.
+He was also a master teacher in the Towson University UTeach program for four years.
+His research interests lie in supporting pre-service and in-service teachers to make sense of mathematics for teaching and use questions effectively.

-He has been published in state and national journals and has presented at state and national conferences, including webinars for the National Council of Teachers of Mathematics (NCTM) and TODOS mathematics organization.
+He has been published in state and national journals, and he has presented at state and national conferences, including webinars for the National Council of Teachers of Mathematics (NCTM) and TODOS mathematics organization.

-Dr. Nolan won the Presidential Award for Excellence in Mathematics and Science Teaching in 2005.
-An active member of NCTM, he is a former president and executive director of the Maryland Council of Teachers of Mathematics and former president of the Maryland Council of Supervisors of Mathematics.
+Edward won the Presidential Award for Excellence in Mathematics and Science Teaching in 2005.
+An active member of the NCTM, he is a former president and executive director of the Maryland Council of Teachers of Mathematics, and former president of the Maryland Council of Supervisors of Mathematics.

 Common Core experts will work with you to ensure you have the capacity and know-how to embed the standards throughout your practice.
 Work with them to unpack standards and align instruction and assessment practices to the Common Core standards across content areas.